-Callers dial 999 to report mouldy tomatoes and papercuts
+Mouldy tomatoes 999 call to Welsh Ambulance Service

 Winter is traditionally the ambulance service's busiest period, but the service has said pressures had been made worse by Covid.

-Operations director, Lee Brooks, said: "It's easy to make fun of the people who call 999 foolishly, but actually, these people do have a legitimate clinical need.
+Operations director Lee Brooks said: "It's easy to make fun of the people who call 999 foolishly, but actually, these people do have a legitimate clinical need.

 "They just don't know where to turn for it."